 "Seeing the devastation caused by Hurricane Sandy, I was struck by the need for food to be produced as near as possible to consumers," he tells the BBC.
 "So the idea came up to produce fresh food in a climate-adaptive way on the water."

 Not too long after van Wingerden returned to the Netherlands, he and his team began conceptualizing the idea of a floating urban farm.
 It took time to get the Port of Rotterdam on board with the idea due to concerns over noise and odor.
-Eventually, the farm was approved, provided with a space to anchor in the middle of the city and, now, is just months away from going into business.
+Eventually, the farm was approved and provided with a space to anchor in the middle of the city.

 "With increasing demand for healthy food, fast-growing urbanisation and climate change, we can't rely on the food production systems of the past any more," he adds.
 "We hope to make many more floating farms, but also welcome others copying us or coming up with concepts contributing to these goals."